FabianKirsche/bs4starter/README.md

 npm start
 ```

-Files are compiled into /src
+Files are compiled into /src compiled into /src